-- More than 40,000 organizations in more than 120 countries have an FSC chain of custody certificate, making sourcing FSC certified material anywhere in the world a straightforward task.
+- More than 40,000 organisations in more than 120 countries have an FSC CoC certificate, making sourcing FSC-certified material anywhere in the world a straightforward task.

 - You will gain access to online tools that help using the FSC trademarks.